aragos/tichu-tournament/docs/api.md

 * **405**: The tournament with this ID exists, but the tournament lock status does not permit overwriting an existing hand.
 * **500**: Server failed to score the hand for any other reason.

+#### Response

+Only set for **403** Status code.
+Returns current score for this hand.

+    {
+       "calls": {
+            "north": "T",
+            "east": "GT",
+            "west": "",
+            "south": ""
+       },
+       "ns_score": 150,
+       "ew_score": -150,
+       "notes": "hahahahahaha what a fool"
+    }

+* `calls`: Object.
+Calls made by players.
+May have entries for `north`, `east`, `west`, `south`.
+  Each entry may be `"T"`, indicating a call of Tichu, `"GT"`, indicating a call of Grand Tichu, or `""`, indicating no call.
+If an entry is absent, it is assumed to mean no call.
+* `ns_score`: Integer or string.
+The score of the north-south pair, including Tichu bonuses and penalties.
+May also be the string "AVG", "AVG+", "AVG++", "AVG-", or "AVG--".
+* `ew_score`: Integer or string.
+The score of the east-west pair, including Tichu bonuses and penalties.
+May also be the string "AVG", "AVG+", "AVG++", "AVG-", or "AVG--".
+* `notes`: String.
+Any additional notes about the hand added by the scorer or the director.

 ### Delete score for hand (DELETE /api/tournaments/:id/hands/:board_no/:ns_pair/:ew_pair)